aaronben41/cd0157-Server-Deployment-and-Containerization/README.md

 6. Create a CodeBuild stage which will build, test, and deploy your code

 For more detail about each of these steps, see the project lesson.

-## Testing Codebuild
-This section is to make changes to the Github repo in order to update/restart the codepipeline First Push to test codebuild
-Second Push

-## How to access the deployed app
-EXTERNAL IP URL: ac9bff55be92a4567815c8561ac655e9-1453426048.us-east-2.elb.amazonaws.com